regdocs/Charity/README.md

 - `PRIVATE` Custom react

 ## Contribution
 Issues and pull requests are appreciated and most welcome!
-If you wish to collaborate and revive this project with your support, find me on discord `@Anathema#3633` or reach me out on [mail](mailto:jay.dnb@outlook.in).
+If you wish to collaborate and revive this project with your support, find me on Discord at `Anathema#3633` or reach me out via [mail](mailto:jay.dnb@outlook.in).

 ## Invite link
 *I'd not recommend using Charity in a full-fledged active community*.
 [Tap to invite Charity#2894 to your guild.](https://discord.com/api/oauth2/authorize?client_id=838831095730143283&permissions=8&scope=bot)